crypticpy/astigmatism-easy/README.md

 - **Types/Classes**: `#FABD2F` (golden yellow)
 - **Functions**: `#B8BB26` (olive green)

-*UI chrome elements in the Daylight theme use slightly adjusted background shades (e.g., `#32302F`) and opacities for better daytime visibility, while maintaining the overall warm aesthetic.*
+*UI chrome elements in the Daylight, Mesopic Moss, and Photopic Ember themes use slightly brighter background shades while Purkinje Violet and Infrared profiles employ deeper overlays to limit bloom, all while maintaining the warm aesthetic.*

+## 🧰 Adaptive Tooling & Utilities

+- **Profile generator**: The repository includes `tools/build_theme_variants.py`, which rebuilds every variant and adaptive profile from the Infrared baseline.
+Run it after tweaking palettes to keep all JSON files in sync.
+- **Temporal comfort pack**: `extras/infrared-temporal-settings.json` bundles cursor, scrolling, and font metrics tuned for Neurolens and high-refresh displays.
+Drop it into your `settings.json` and adjust as needed per profile.
+- **Contrast audit**: `tools/contrast_report.py` measures WCAG-style contrast ratios and ΔL* spacings for editor/terminal pairs to verify that customizations stay within our 5:1–11:1 target window.
+- **Ambient switching**: Each family appears in the VS Code theme picker (e.g., “AstigmatismEasy Infrared — Mesopic Focus”).
+Switch variants as ambient light changes rather than altering display brightness mid-session.

 ## 📋 Installation